 Caroline has worked in the Family Support field as a program coordinator for an EarlyON Centre within a community health setting for several years.
 In 2007, Caroline was hired as the program coordinator, responsible for the start up of the PFLC program in the Ottawa-Carleton District School Board, where she currently works.

-Ellie is a Program Coordinator at South Riverdale Child-Parent Centre, where she works directly with families and shares administrative responsibilities with other members of the staff collective.
+Ellie is a Family Support Worker at Mothercraft in Toronto.
 Her work and volunteer experience has been focused on working with families and supporting children with disabilities.
 Her background is in early childhood studies.
 Ellie is registered with the College of Early Childhood Educators.

 Chanel Tsang – Dufferin Peel Catholic District School Board